Automating Jenkins install and configuration with Docker and Terraform

 Building Jenkins as a Docker container

-By containerising our Jenkins CI server instance, we gain the ability to deploy it on multiple cloud native environments as immutable image.
+By containerizing our Jenkins CI server instance, we gain the ability to deploy it on multiple cloud native environments as immutable image.
 And the same image can run locally on your development machine as well.

 First, let's create file named Dockerfile with the following content.

-FROM jenkins/jenkins:latest
+FROM jenkins/jenkins:2.480-jdk17

 # volume for Jenkins settings